 Public Relations is often misconstrued.
-Here, we share the three misconceptions of a publicist.
+Here, we share the three misconceptions of what it means to be a publicist.

 Public relations (PR) practitioners have often been misunderstood for the work they do.
 To many, PR is a life of excitement and high life and associated with gifts, drinking and socialising with beautiful people.
 However, truth be told, working in a PR agency is a demanding and stressful job that requires much professionalism, skills and knowledge.
 Here are the 3 common misconceptions of PR debunked: